NicoJanE/WSL-Development-Stack-GLFW-Skia-CPP-Template/Howtos/setup_win.md

 GLFW Version 3.4 has a CMake file that generates Visual Studio projects, which can be built using **Visual Studio 2022 Community Edition** (VS2022)

-- In your project folder create a folder `dependencies\win\glfw` and change to this folder.
+- In your project folder create a folder `dependencies\win\glfw3-4` and change to this folder.
 In that folder, download the GLFW Source from [here](https://www.glfw.org/download.html) and build it with **one** of the following methods:

 ### 2.2.1. dynamically(DLL) multithreaded libraries (preferred)
 To Create the DLL **release\debug** use: